 However, per the VA Lenders Handbook, the U.S. Department of Veterans Affairs does not require lenders who offer VA loans to establish an escrow account.

 Of course, this only relates to the mortgage escrow account.
 When a homebuyer puts in an offer on a home, lenders typically require earnest money (a good faith deposit) in an escrow account.
-The earnest money is generally around 1-2% of the total home price.
+The earnest money is around 1-2% of the total home price.

 What is an Escrow Cushion?

-An escrow cushion is an additional amount that a lender can collect to cover possible tax or insurance increases.
+An escrow cushion is an additional amount a lender can collect to cover possible tax or insurance increases.
 Escrow cushions are allowed by most state and federal laws but are typically limited to a maximum of two monthly escrow payments.